likeadragonmaid/CalorieScope/README.md

 # HealthOMeter
-HealthOMeter is an android app for tracking your body fitness
+HealthOMeter is an Android App for tracking your Body Fitness with accuracy and precision .
+Track your burnt calories , Your calorie intake , News Feed and much more with HealthOMeter.